AIAA 2025-2026 Strike Fighter Design Competition

 FALCON

-Next-generation carrier-based strike fighter designed to replace the F/A-18E/F Super Hornet — with extended combat radius, internal weapons carriage, and advanced survivability.
+Next-generation carrier-based strike fighter designed to replace the F/A-18E/F Super Hornet — with twin F119 afterburning turbofans, internal weapons carriage, and advanced survivability for the 2035 carrier air wing.

 Max Takeoff Weight